A Day In Medical Detox

 Because withdrawal symptoms can start just several hours after the final drug or drink, it is a good idea to enter detox before the more severe withdrawal symptoms start.
 Most people who enter into a detox program stop using their substance of choice within hours prior to their admission.
 Being sober is not a requirement when you arrive at detox.

-Once admitted to the detox program you will undergo an in-depth assessment that helps the CuraSouth clinical team determine which detox methods are going to be the most beneficial for your unique case.
+Once admitted to the Contact us you will undergo an Contact us that helps the Guardian Recovery clinical team determine which detox methods are going to be the most beneficial for your unique case.
 If you lack reliable transportation, we will help arrange transportation to our facility.
 We understand how scary it can be to commit to a program of recovery, and we are available to help you every single step of the way.
 Making the decision to seek the professional help you need is truly the most difficult part of the entire process.

 Your First Day in Detox